majouve/FLAME/README.txt

 radius = size of radius in km
-percent.num.coins.same = percent of coin finds in a cluster that have the same amount of coins as the central ID (+/- 5) avg.coin.num.dif = average(number of coins of central cf - number of coins in each *All other percent and average columns follow the same idea* is.gold/bronze/silver.zero = Some of the metals (esp gold and silver) will be absent from many coin finds.
+percent.num.coins.same = percent of coin finds in a cluster that have the same amount of coins as the central ID (+/- 5) avg.coin.num.dif = average(number of coins of central cf - number of coins in each

+*All other percent and average columns follow the same idea* is.gold/bronze/silver.zero = Some of the metals (esp gold and silver) will be absent from many coin finds.
 This means that coins finds with an equal amount of gold coins, for example, will look the same in the spread sheet (percent.gold.same = 0 and avg.gold.dif = 0) as coin finds all with gold zero coins.
 I added this column that will be TRUE when all coins in a cf cluster have zero of one type of metal and that will be FALSE otherwise. how.many.matches = this counts how many attributes have a percent match > 0

-At_Least_One_Match.xlsx
-- this data frame contains only location clusters that also match on one other attribute (amount of coins, data range, etc.) (length = ~2,200)
-- the column descriptions from Possible_Duplicates apply here

-Short_Clusters.xlsx
-- In Possible_Duplicates and At_Leat_One_Match, there is a repeat of clusters in the data frames because many coin finds will be in the same cluster together.
-Therefore, I created this shorter data frame (~500 entries) that keeps only one of the coin find entries for each cluster.